SamIsTheFBI/SAMI/README.md

 Because I was bored.
 But I guess now I just want to write proper documentations.
 Of course there will be more updates to this and other repositories.

-## Wallpaper Artwork Credits
+## Wallpaper Credits

-The wallpaper I used is a Koishi fanart I found on Pixiv drawn by [農民◆joeManyODw](https://www.pixiv.net/en/users/1568891).
+The picture of the dahlia flower I use as wallpaper can be found in [Pexels](https://www.pexels.com/photo/red-dahlia-flower-60597).